 Beyond that, there are no marketing inserts in the box!
 I love this, because those extra pieces of paper that many companies send with orders drive me mad.
 They’re essentially junk mail included with your order, and Everist doesn’t take the bait.

-Finally, the metal “keys” used to squeeze every last drop of product out of the tubes are recyclable metal.
+Finally, the metal “keys” used to squeeze every last concentrated drop out of the tubes are recyclable metal.

-And at least Everist has a plan for the one piece of plastic they do use.
+And Everist has a plan for the one piece of plastic they do use.

-Your order comes with a hemp bag for collecting the caps, which you can then send back to Everist once you’ve collected enough to make it worth the shipping.
-(Like most pieces of plastic smaller than a yogurt cup, the caps can’t be recycled curbside, because they’re so small they will get stuck in the machinery and cause problems.)
+Like most pieces of plastic smaller than a yogurt cup, the caps can’t be recycled curbside, because they’re so small they will get stuck in the machinery and cause problems.

 I’m also not exactly sure how many caps it takes for the environmental benefit for recycling to outweigh the emissions of shipping, but Everist asks that you save up 10 caps before sending them in.